 The finalisation of the SDA funding approach by the NDIS has resulted in delays in the financing stage of the Hunter Residences redevelopment.
 Most of the land has already been purchased and the plans for the new houses are developed and approved.
 The next stage of building will commence shortly.

 As a result of the financing delays, the NSW Government also took the opportunity to refine the designs to be more contemporary and adjust to more suitable locations in some cases.
 These changes are now being assessed by the interested accommodation providers, who were part of the original tender process.

 We have written to families and guardians to provide them with this June update and assure them that DCJ will continue to operate the Hunter Residences until the redevelopment is complete.

 If you receive any questions from families and guardians, you can direct them to contact DCJ on 1800 379 284 or ServiceDeliveryTransfer@facs.nsw.gov.au.

 Hunter Residences will continue to operate after 30 June 2018

-As was announced late last year the Hunter Residences will continue to operate, with staff employed by FACS, after 30 June 2018 until the project is completed.
+As was announced late last year the Hunter Residences will continue to operate, with staff employed by DCJ, after 30 June 2018 until the project is completed.
 Work will continue on the project until the homes are delivered and everyone has been safely moved into their new homes.